justinleemans/uni-networking/README.md

 Both these events take a delegate with an integer as parameter which represents the connection id that has connected/disconnected.

-Finally the server class comes with a method that can be used to close connections remotely, on other words kick the player.
+Finally the server class comes with a method that can be used to close connections remotely, in other words kick the player.
 This can be done by calling the `CloseConnection(connectionId)` method with the id of the connection you want to close.

 ```c#
 server.CloseConnection(connectionId);